juks/iso-8583-socket-queue/README.md

 * Bonus: prevents remote ISO hosts crashes caused by PCI-DSS automated security scanning procedures.

 ## Installation
-* In case you do not have node.js installed, get one at https://nodejs.org/
+* In case you do not have node.js installed, follow the installation instructions at https://nodejs.org/en/download/

 * Clone the repository
     _git clone https://github.com/juks/SocketQueue_